-Any person involved in the Design, appraisal, survey or scope of a project which involves travel to the site location must have completed and gained certification for the Non-Native Species Secretariat eLearning modules;
+Any person involved in the Design, appraisal, survey or scope of a project and undertakes regular attendance at the site location must have completed and gained certification for the <a href="Non-Native-Native-Native-Non-Native

 - a.
 Module 1.
 Introduction to invasive non-native species - b.
 Module 2a Identification and recording - c.
 Module 2b, 2c, or 2d depending on INNS risk, - d.
 Module 3a.
 Biosecurity